 Chem 440.
 Polymer Chemistry.
-4(2).
+3(2).
 An introduction to polymer chemistry.
 Lecture topics include discussions on the interrelations between molecular and gross physical properties; polymer structure; methods of polymerization; polymer development; and Air Force applications for polymers.
 Laboratories provide hands-on experience in synthesis of polymeric materials.
 Final exam or final project.
 Prereq: Chem 234, Chem 243, and Chem 335 or DFCH approval.
-Sem hrs: 4 spring of even-numbered years.
+Sem hrs: 3 spring of even-numbered years.

 Chem 444.
 Integrated Chemistry Laboratory.
 3(2).
 The intent of this course is to provide students with a comprehensive chemistry laboratory experience that reinforces principles and techniques gained in 200- and 300-level courses.
-The topics are presented as research-style problems that can span the primary sub-disciplines of chemistry.
-As such, students are exposed to chemistry as an integrated subject that requires them to put into practice cutting-edge technology and state-of-the-art chemical practice to answer modern scientific questions.
-The course, therefore, may be modified in content in order to emphasize evolving knowledge and practice in chemistry.
+The topics are presented as research-style problems that may span the primary sub-disciplines of chemistry.
+As such, students are exposed to chemistry as an integrated subject that requires them to put into practice cutting-edge technology and state-of-the art chemical practices to answer modern scientific questions.
+The course, therefore, will be modified in content as the course director sees fit in order to emphasize evolving investigations in chemistry.
 Prereq: Chem 234 and Chem 243.
-Coreq: Chem 222 and Chem 335.
+Coreq: Chem 335 and Chem 344.
 Sem hrs: 3 fall.

 Chem 445.
 Advanced Laboratory Techniques.
 3(2).
 This course is designed to enhance cadets' experience in advanced laboratory techniques in inorganic, organic, analytical, and physical chemistry.
 Experiments include preparation, purification, identification, and analysis of representative organometallic and inorganic compounds.
 Final project or final exam.
-Prereq: Chem 234 and Chem 336.
+Prereq: Chem 234, Chem 243, Chem 335, and Chem 444.
 Coreq: Chem 431 or DFCH approval.
 Sem hrs: 3 spring.

 Chem 465.
 Chemistry of Advanced Materials.
 4(2).
 Chemical studies in modern and high-tech materials emphasizing physical chemistry fundamentals, the interface between molecules and materials, and the development of these materials.
 Topics include chemical computational models, materials for energy storage, electronics, structures, optics, and glasses.
 Laboratories provide hands-on experience in synthesis and characterization of materials.
 Final exam or final project.
-Prereq: Chem 336 or DFCH approval.
+Prereq: Chem 243, Chem 335, and Chem 444.
+Coreq: Chem 336.
 Sem hrs: 4 spring of odd-numbered years.